averoli/rolling-dice/README.md

 # React App Rolling the dice

-The DiceRoller component is a flexible and reusable React component that can be configured with the props adnd callBack function.
+The DiceRoller component is a flexible and reusable React component that can be configured with the props and callback function.

 ### To implement DiceRoller component in your application, you can follow these steps: